LSSTDESC/tomo_challenge/README.md

 ## Metric

-The current metric is the S/N on the spectra generated with the method:
+The first metric is the S/N on the spectra generated with the method:
 ```
 score^2 = sqrt(mu^T .
 C^{-1} . mu) - baseline
 ```
 where mu is the theory spectrum and C the Gaussian covariance.

-We plan to add second metric based on Fisher matrices shortly.
+The second is a Fisher-based Figure Of Merit, currently sigma8-omegac, though we will later add w0-wa.

 ## Entering the contest.